Treatment Center Setting

 ABOUT BLUFF PLANTATION

-Stretching across 178 acres of land along the Savannah River in Augusta, Ga., Bluff Plantation is a luxury adult residential treatment facility offering comprehensive therapy and dual diagnosis treatment for drug and alcohol addiction.
-According to its website, the facility’s “discrete, luxurious setting” provides holistic services with all the amenities of a comfortable resort.
-There is specialized treatment for individuals struggling with alcohol abuse, drug abuse, pain medication abuse, or co-occurring disorders.
-Detox is available on-site.
+Stretching across 178 acres of land along the Savannah River in Augusta, Ga., Bluff Plantation offers comprehensive therapy and dual diagnosis treatment for adults struggling with drug and alcohol addiction.
+According to its website, the facility provides holistic services with the amenities of a comfortable resort.
+Detox is available through the center’s affiliation with the Medical College of Georgia.

 TREATMENT & ASSESSMENT